chaseruskin/orbit/docs/src/topic/6_blueprint.md

 ### HDL filesets

 If the fileset is an HDL fileset, then the identifier is the HDL library for the particular file.
-All files belonging to the current working IP will be identified under the library `work`.
-Otherwise, the library identifier is that IP's library component of the PKGID.
+All files belonging to the current working IP will automatically be identified under the library `work`.

 ### Supportive filesets